Android-for-Python/Android-for-Python-Users/README.md

 A mobile app is different from a desktop app in that it is less likely to be physically secure from bad actors.
 Anybody with Android Studio and a device on which your app is installed can view most of the contents of your app, though Python, Java, or C code must be decompiled to be human readable (this is not hard).

-You can make things harder to reverse engineer by designing your app such that:
+Nothing is perfectly secure (just ask anybody who prints there own copies of a government's paper money).
+You can make confidential information harder to reverse engineer by designing your app such that:

- - Any trade secrets are on a server.
+ - Any trade secrets, and also the app user's private data, are only saved on a server.

  - No passwords are built into the app, password vaildation is with a server.

  - Any temporary refresh keys are saved in [app private storage](#app-storage-directory), and not in the app install directory.
-And for private storage do not us p4a's `android.app_storage_path()` api call as this location is not secure
+And for private storage location do not us p4a's `android.app_storage_path()` api call as this location is not secure

 # Android Storage